From after-school programs to public school districts.

 Recognizing the limitation of out of school time programming, TAF built a five-year strategy in 2004 to reach as many students as possible by partnering with public school districts.
 In 2008, TAF created the only public school in Washington State (TAF Academy) that is co-managed by a nonprofit and a school district.
 Using the best practices from the award-winning TAF Academy, TAF opened the STEMbyTAF Teacher Institute to prepare our public school teachers to deliver an equitable student-centered 21st-century education in 2013, and in 2014 launched the STEMbyTAF School Transformation program to fully transform public schools to operate like TAF Academy.
 In 2015, TAF was asked to take over the Martinez Fellowship Program which provides and supports multiple pathways to teaching, early career coaching, and ongoing professional development, in order to improve teacher diversity and the retention of teachers of color in Washington State.

 Today, TAF is a thought leader and valuable asset to our students and teachers in our public school system.
-In our 20+ year history we have delivered direct educational services to over 5,000 students resulting in a 95% on-time high school graduation rate and a 95% college entrance rate.
+In our 20+ year history we have impacted over 19,000 students resulting in a 95% on-time high school graduation rate and a 100% college acceptance rate.
 We are building capacity to scale our programs throughout Washington State.

 In an effort to address equity in education for students of color, TAF approaches this problem in a variety of ways because we understand that it takes the work of many to affect change and that change will be a result stemming from various levels of impact.